Vehicle RegistrationSee the Vehicle Registration page for more information

 Vehicles are subject to tow.
 Oregon State Parking Rules and George Fox University Parking Policies apply.

-Discipline And Payment Of Fines
+Discipline and Payment of Fines

 The individual to whom the vehicle is registered is responsible for all tickets to the vehicle.

-Student fines will be charged automatically to the student's account.
+Student fines will be charged to the student's account.
 Fines can be paid in person at the Student Financial Services office located in the Stevens Center.

 Employee fees for lost permits ($5 cash), need to be paid at the Security Services office.
-The $5 replacement fee will be billed to student accounts.

 Vehicle Booting Policy